tytydraco/yessleep/out/I_found_the_FREE_CANDY_staircase_from_rcreepy_and_something_at_the_bottom_had_waited_32_years_for_me.md

 As I watched, glued to the seat in the theatre, my heart throbbed erratically.
 Everything started to piece together, yet *nothing* pieced together.

 Even on that day, in 1992, there had been something out-of-place about the vehicle with slim wheels, circular lights, and a boxy body.
-It may well have belonged in 1928, which was the year of release that the film had listed.
-Even as an eight-year-old, I knew that the vehicle was an antique.
+It belonged in 1928, which was the year of release that the cinema screen had listed.
+However, that was not the year in which *A Day in the Garden with John Walton* was filmed.
+Even as an eight-year-old, I knew that the vehicle did not belong in the early '90s.
+And the man who smiled at me did not belong either.

-I knew that it shouldn’t have been there.

 “Hello, Jonathan,” the driver of the Morris Van greeted from an ajar side-window.

 The camera cut to him, but the shot was distorted.
 The picture bore holes which should have contained key features of the driver’s face.
-It was likely the result of frame burn, but I didn’t need to be reminded.
+It was likely the result of frame burn, but that was fine.
+I didn’t need to be reminded of his features.
 I remembered his face well, even after burying that memory decades earlier.
 I remembered the man’s direful smile and well-combed moustache.
 Remembered the question he’d asked, which was captured in a crystal-clear whisper that boomed from the theatre’s many speakers.

 “Would you like some free candy, Jonathan?” the stranger asked the frightened boy on the lawn.